Foreign Data Wrappers: S3, Iceberg & Delta Lake

 Some things to know: write performance varies by catalog and storage backend.
 Schema evolution capabilities depend on your specific catalog implementation.
 Cross-catalog operations are not supported — each server connects to one catalog.

 Delta Lake is an open storage layer that adds ACID transactions and schema enforcement on top of Parquet files.
-Tacnode's delta_fdw integrates with Databricks Unity Catalog, letting you query Delta Lake tables managed in your Databricks workspace.
+The delta_fdw extension integrates with Databricks Unity Catalog, letting you query Delta Lake tables managed in your Databricks workspace.

 CREATE EXTENSION IF NOT EXISTS delta_fdw;

-Create a server pointing to your Unity Catalog endpoint:
+Create a foreign server pointing to your Unity Catalog endpoint:

 CREATE SERVER unity_production